Probate Q&A Series

 1. Establish Your Authority Under North Carolina Intestacy Law

 If the total value of all personal property in the estate (excluding real estate) falls below $20,000, you may use a small estate affidavit instead of full probate.
-File that affidavit with the Clerk of Superior Court under N.C.G.S. §28A-17-2.
-If the estate exceeds that amount, you must open an administration under intestacy by filing a Petition for Administration under N.C.G.S. §28A-2-1.
-The court then issues Letters of Administration, appointing you as the estate administrator.
+File that affidavit with the Clerk of Superior Court under N.C.G.S. §28A-25-1.
+If the estate exceeds that amount, you must open an administration under intestacy by filing an application for letters of administration under N.C.G.S. §28A-4-1.
+The clerk then issues Letters of Administration, appointing a personal representative for the estate.

 2. Gather Required Documents